At the heart of Chommies...

 lies a strong sense of community and a commitment to African craftsmanship.

-Our exceptional team of knitters are the artisans behind every Mo-hey piece.
+Our exceptional team of 22 knitters, who span the ages of 24 to 84 years, are the artisans behind every Mo-hey piece.
 Their knitting skills have been passed down through generations within their own families.
 Every piece created is instilled with the wisdom of the elders and the determination of a younger generation who yearn to express themselves and transform their lives.

 At Chommies we are passionate about supporting our local communities, offering a way to express their creativity whilst acquiring financial independence.
 Our flexible working opportunities allow our knitters to work from home at times that complement their lives and responsibilities.